Dr. Guy Bunker: Is more emphasis on securing against the insider threat really necessary?

 Guy is a board advisor for several small businesses and has published several books.
 He holds a number of patents and is a Chartered Engineer with the IET.

-Rake Narang: What is the impact of social networking, cloud collaboration and BYOD on enterprise security?
+Info Security PG: What is the impact of social networking, cloud collaboration and BYOD on enterprise security?

 Dr. Guy Bunker: In short, they have increased the risk.
 The business benefits of social networks, cloud collaboration and BYOD are well known, as are the risks.
 However mitigating the risks is the constant challenge the CIO faces.

 Business today relies upon a collaborative value chain from suppliers through to customers and the new technologies, such as those found with social networking and the cloud, enable this to occur.
 Unfortunately when collaborating there is a need to ensure that only the correct information is shared otherwise there is risk of financial penalties, brand reputation damage and unfortunate news coverage.